DDJThings/Stereo-for-Discord/README.md

-## My plugin no longer works and hasn't worked for months, I recommend you instead download HallowBeatbox's plugin that was uploaded into the latest release.
+## My plugin no longer works and hasn't worked for months, I recommend you instead download HallowBeatbox's plugin that will be released into the next release.
 Please follow all of the steps as regular, just use his plugin instead.
 ## == IMPORTANT ==

 ### This plugin runs on BetterDiscord